 Additionally, I have also googled and researched on the best book to learn python.
 All of them point towards the two books above.
 There are lots of universities and data scientists around the world that has used them as reference.
 I spent around $80 to buy both of them on Book Depository, the most expensive book that I have ever bought in my life.
 But it will definitely keep me occupied in 2020.

 The reason why I also buy books is because you actually learn the foundation and concepts of python more proper when reading books.
 It gives you a stronger grasp of what is happening.
 I thought this was important because knowing python well could ease the transition towards more advanced topics like machine learning and AI in the future.
-That is the direction I am headed towards.
+That is the direction I intend to head towards.

 Last but not least, I bought an additional Samsung monitor that is 24 inch for $148.
+A monitor screen would be your best friend when you start coding.
 I think this is the best investment I have ever made.
-This is because it helps to improve my productivity when learning python.
+It helps to improve productivity when learning python.
 One screen for video tutorials, one BIG screen for coding.
+Perfect learning environment!